altmann/FluentResults/README.md

     Install-Package FluentResults

-This command from Package Manager Console will download and install FluentResults.

 ## Why Results instead of exceptions

 To be honest, returning a Result object indicates success or failure is not a new idea.
 Martin Fowler already wrote about this pattern  in 2004.